Legal English Institute

 Mr. Nonaj is an active member of FALDEF, a nonprofit organization that focuses on helping international students with various legal issues.
 He has published on the crime of genocide under international criminal law.

-Sergio Torres is a corporate associate at Debevoise & Plimpton LLP in New York and a member of the firm’s Mergers & Acquisitions, Private Equity and Latin America Groups.
+Sergio Torres is counsel at Debevoise & Plimpton LLP in New York and a member of the firm’s Mergers & Acquisitions, Private Equity and Latin America Groups.
 He works on domestic and cross-border acquisitions, divestitures and joint ventures for, private equity, venture capital and other corporate clients.

 In 2019, Mr. Torres was a speaker in the Private Equity Master Class of the Global Private Equity Conference organized by the International Finance Corporation and the Emerging Markets Private Equity Association in Washington, D.C., where he discussed “Structuring and Governance of Private Equity M&A Deals in Emerging Markets.”
 In 2016, he co-authored the article “Breves anotações sobre derivativos e securitização no Brasil” (Notes on derivatives and securitization in Brazil) published by Revista de Direito Empresarial.